radicle-dev/radicle.xyz/_guides/seeder.md

 `~/.radicle`, or `$RAD_HOME` if set.
 We recommend setting your alias to the domain name that points to your node's host.

-For seed nodes, it's not generally necessary to setup a passphrase for your key, so you can simply skip that prompt by pressing *enter*.
+For seed nodes, it's not generally necessary to set up a passphrase for your key, so you can simply skip that prompt by pressing *enter*.

 <aside>